aaronfreed/vaf/README.md

     - **NOTE:** The Forge manual’s description of “∆ Intensity” is incorrect: the engine only ever adds, and never subtracts, random values from a light’s specified “Intensity”.
 Thus, if Intensity is 50 and ∆ Intensity is also 50, the possible values are not 0 to 100 but 50 to 100.
 This is, incidentally, [far from being the Forge manual’s only erratum](https://aaronfreed.github.io/mapmaking.html#forgeerrata).
   - A side with an ambient delta value of 1 always renders at 100% light intensity, even if one or more of its surfaces is textured with a 0% intensity light.
   - If a side’s ambient delta value is -1, a texture on the side given a 100% intensity light is rendered as if it had been given a light with 0% intensity.
 A texture lit at 0% intensity is rendered as completely black.
-  - If a side’s ambient delta value is -2, it always renders as completely black.
+  - If a side’s ambient delta value is -2, it always renders as completely black, barring occurrences such as muzzle flashes.
 --**Aaron**, 2023-12-12 (last edited 2024-04-05)

 [Back to the top](#vasara-af)